Updated June 22, 2020.

 Welcome to our next installment of Packing Strategies!
-This time we’re addressing the fashion staple of the travel world… Luggage!
-Some of the photos below contain affiliate links via Amazon.
-This means if you purchase a product from one of these links, you will be helping me grow my business!
+This time we’re addressing the fashion staple of the travel world… Luggage! *Some of the photos below contain affiliate links via Amazon.
+This means if you purchase a product from one of these links, you will be helping me grow my business at no additional cost to you!

 Totally cool, right?
 These suitcases were the best of the best in their day.
 Today we think we have it all figured out, but just remember, so did your parents and grandparents!
 To be honest, the right luggage for you really depends on your preference.
-I like to travel light, and I do not like to drag anything behind me.
+I like to travel light and keep my hands free, so I do not like to drag anything behind me.
 Other people prefer to roll their luggage instead of carry it.
 Here’s a look at the things we use to lug our stuff from town to town, state to state, coast to coast, country to country, and continent to continent.
 Which would you choose?

 This is my preferred packing pal.
-Backpacks are usually flexible, stuffable, and expandable, and more importantly–contractable!
+Backpacks are usually flexible, stuffable, and expandable, and more importantly, contractable!
 You can also wear one on the front and one on the back, like Steve and I usually do when what we need can’t fit into just one bag.
-You can move a lot faster than if you’re dragging a roller bag, and your hands are free to juggle your passport, boarding passes, coffee, ID, phone, and whatever else you need to have in your hands!
+You can move a lot faster this way than if you’re dragging a roll-aboard, and your hands are free to juggle your passport, boarding passes, coffee, ID, phone, and whatever else you need to have in your hands while traveling.
+Here are the criteria for choosing the right backpack luggage:

 Want suggestions?
-Here are some links to the packs I use, or similar.
+Here are some links to the packs I use, or similar if my model is no longer available.

 Small: Samsonite Backpack

-The backpack I use is 10 years old, and I have not seen the same one in several years, but if I was to buy a new one, I would get this one.
+The backpack I use is 15 years old, and I have not seen the same one in several years, but if I was to buy a new one, I would get this one.
+It’s a great size to use as a personal item for your flights or a day pack for hikes or a day at the beach.
+And remember: pockets, pockets, pockets!
 Click the photo below to get yours!

 Meduim: Osprey Kyte 36